Interesting orographic cloud waves formed over the Atlas Mountains, and wider, in mid-December.

 Gravity waves in the South Atlantic

-On 3 Sep 2007, a spectacular case of gravity waves was observed by Meteosat over the South Atlantic just west of the African Coast at Angola (just visible on the right).
+Gravity waves over the South Atlantic just west of the African Coast at Angola.

 Gravity waves over the South Atlantic